n-j-91/assignment-solution/README.md

 - _app-receiver/receiver/service/settings.py_ file contains application configurations.
 - All configurations are parsed in the form of Environment Variables.
 You may override them during run time if required.
 - _app-receiver/receiver/service/controller.py_ has an incomplete method that you need to complete as part of the solution.

+app-receiver provides two rest interfaces.
+- GET /
+  Checks the health of the service.
+Returns 200 with json response when successful.

+- POST /upload/\<filename>
+  Accepts a file in the form of multipart/form-data.
+Upon successful receiving of the file, decrypts it using a provided key and store to a location specified.